100+ Best Burgers in America

 The Local Craft Food & Drink, Miami

 Chef Phil Bryant, a Virginia native, is working hard to bring Southern food to South Florida with a menu full of personal interpretations on traditional fare.
-One of his most-popular dishes, however, doesn’t even make the list.
 The Local Craft Food & Drink’s Secret Burger is Bryant’s signature; it includes double patties formed from a short rib and brisket blend with double American cheese, bread-and-butter pickles, Mississippi Comeback Sauce (basically a chile remoulade), crisp bacon cooked in a secret style and a fried egg.
 It forgoes the regular bun in favor of two disco buns, which is melted housemade pimento cheese pressed into a potato roll.

 Go to: The Local

 One reason why the burgers at this Newport spot are so good is that the patties are made from whole and half cows delivered regularly from Archer Angus in Chesterville, Maine.
 Patties are ground on the premises at this whole-animal-cookery restaurant, which also makes homemade hot dogs.
 The bacon cheeseburger is a must, starting with the fact that it’s topped with bacon that’s smoked in-house.
 It comes standard with American cheese, but customers can opt for Swiss, cheddar or aged cheddar instead.
 Like every other burger on the list, it comes with lettuce, onion and Mission sauce (a housemade aioli made with ketchup, cornichons, capers, herbs and brandy), and a springy and toasted bun.